tomkelly111/Snap-Call-Coaching/README.md

 ### Validation

-HTML - No errors were returned when code was checked with the official [W3C validator](https://validator.w3.org/), save for one (error stray end tag <div> on the Home Page) but I beleive this is incorrect and is arising due to the use of block content.
+HTML - No errors were returned when code was checked with the official [W3C validator](https://validator.w3.org/), save for:
+- On Coach Bios and Course Details page there are "No p elements in scope but a p end tag is seen" errors - i believe this is not correct and has been picked up because of the markdown being provided by django Summernote.

 CSS - No errors were returned when code was checked with the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/).